MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 What is the most common breast implant placement used today?

 Dual plane placement is used in the majority of contemporary breast augmentation cases.
-The technique places the upper portion of the implant under the chest muscle for coverage at the upper pole, while the lower portion sits behind breast tissue alone for natural lower pole drape.
+The technique places the upper portion of the implant under the chest muscle for coverage at the upper pole, while the lower portion sits behind breast tissue alone for drape at the lower pole.
 Most patients with reasonable tissue coverage are good candidates for dual plane, though specific clinical situations may call for subglandular or pure submuscular placement instead.

 Can I have implants placed over the muscle?